-Consider backward compatibility, go-live approaches (big-bang vs phased), pilot phases, and impact on exiting features or upstream services.
-Include the necessary tests and dry-runs to ensure seamless promotion to production.
+Consider backward compatibility, go-live approaches (big-bang vs phased), pilot phases, and impact on existing features or upstream services.
+Include the necessary tests and dry runs to ensure seamless promotion to production.

-These potential issues need to be considered in the design phase and documented accordingly.
+These potential issues must be considered in the design phase and documented accordingly.

 6.4 Getting the Estimation Right

 Here are a few examples of what is typically overlooked:

 - Impact of the changes on other systems in the network